-Failure to complete required number of clinical hours and/or experiences may result in failure of a course and/or ability to progress in the program.
+Failure to complete the required number of clinical hours and/or experiences may result in failure of a course and/or ability to progress in the program.
 If a student is required to repeat a course due to absences or inability to complete the required number of clinical hours and/or experiences, the student will be required to wait until space is available in the next offering of the class.
 This means the student may have to wait one or more terms to continue in the nursing program as successful completion of the current clinical courses is usually a prerequisite for enrolling in the next semester's clinical coursework.
-All changes or modifications in a student's curriculum sequence and/or continuation in the nursing program will require approval by the faculty and department chair and/or Undergraduate Program Director.
+All changes or modifications in a student's curriculum sequence and/or continuation in the nursing program Director.